HenryM8/HenryM8/README.md

 - **Databases:** MySQL, SQL
 - **Others:** GitHub, GitBash, HTML, CSS, Tailwind, Bootstrap

+###Relevant Projects 🚀
+Here are some projects that showcase my skills and experience:

+Project A: A full-stack application built with Laravel and Vue.js.
+It handles user authentication, real-time notifications, and a responsive design.

+Project B: A RESTful API developed with Node.js and Express, connected to a MySQL database, featuring JWT authentication and robust error handling.

+Project C: A responsive e-commerce website using TypeScript, React, and Tailwind CSS, with a focus on user experience and performance optimization.

+###Blog & Articles ✍️
+I enjoy sharing my knowledge and experiences with the tech community.
+Here are some articles I've written:

+Understanding Async/Await in JavaScript: A deep dive into asynchronous programming in JavaScript, with practical examples and tips.

+Best Practices for RESTful API Design: Guidelines and best practices to follow when designing RESTful APIs.
 ## Certificates 🏆
 I believe in continuous learning and have earned several certifications to enhance my skill set.
 Here are some of the certifications I have completed: